ender-js/website/ENDER.md

 ## AN INTRODUCTION

 *Ender is a full featured package manager for your browser.*<br/>
-It allows you to search, install, manage, and compile javascript packages and their dependencies for your client-side web application.
+It allows you to search, install, manage, and compile front-end javascript packages and their dependencies for the web.
 We like to think of it as [NPM](https://github.com/isaacs/npm)'s little sister.

 *Ender is not a JavaScript library*.<br/>
 It's not a jQuery replacement.
 It's not even a static asset.
 It's a tool for making the consumption of front-end javascript packages dead simple and incredibly powerful.